ArthurHDRodrigues/partition-of-a-set-in-Python/README.md

 ## Example
-I will add this one day, I promise
+I will add this tomorrow, I promise